-Shih Tzus can be obstinate but patient and consistent training is the key to controlling this tendency.
+Shih Tzus are intelligent and can be obstinate but patient and consistent training is the key to controlling this tendency.
 Training should begin early.
 He requires minimal exercise but is a sturdy, active little dog who enjoys playing fetch or going for a walk outside.

 Perhaps as befits a dog with such an ancient and aristocratic heritage, Shih Tzus have been described as being distinctly arrogant, full of life, and possessing an air of importance that cannot be denied.
 Having said that, they are also exceptionally good natured.